HilmiSalsabilla/taskflow/readme.md

 Contributions are welcome!
 To get started:

-1. Fork this repository
+1. Fork this repository.
-2. Create a new branch (`git checkout -b feature-name`)
+2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add new feature'`)
+3. Commit your changes (`git commit -m 'Add new feature'`).
-4. Push your branch (`git push origin feature-name`)
+4. Push your branch (`git push origin feature-name`).
-5. Open a Pull Request
+5. Open a Pull Request.

 Please include a clear explanation of what you changed and why.